majick/entry/README.md

 People can anonymously leave comments on pastes through paste comments.
 For comments to work, you must enable the `comment` [log event](#logs).
 When a comment is created, a new paste is created in the "comments" group.
 The content of this paste is the content of the comment.

-Can be disabled through the server config. `app.enable_expiry`

 Paste comments are disabled by default.
+They can be enabled by enabling the `comment` log type.

+Paste comments can be disabled on individual pastes if the paste includes `&!lt% disable comments %&gt;`

 ## Development